Gmail contact-based filtering

 Native Gmail filters

-Best for exact senders, subjects, keywords, categories, labels, and one-off cleanup rules.
+Useful for exact senders, subjects, labels, and search operators.

 Questions before you connect.